-Policy, Plan or Programme Objectives or requirements for other Policy, Plan or Programme Key Targets and Indicators relevant to plan and SA Key Message for the Plan LOCAL PROGRAM IMES, PLANS AND STRATEGIES South Derbyshire Playing Pitch Strategy Priorities include: Contribute to increased participation in sport and physical activity by improving the quality of outdoor playing pitches and sports facilities across South Derbyshire for adult and junior players.
-Contribute to increased participation in sport and physical activity by ensuring that there are sufficient outdoor playing pitches and sports facilities to meet current and anticipated future demand of adult and junior players.
-Contribute to increased participation in sport and physical activity by facilitating greater access to outdoor playing pitches and sports facilities for all population groups and areas of the District.
-Secure resources, and identify priorities for ongoing investment in playing pitches and outdoor sports facilities.
-Work in partnership with individual sports; clubs and community groups, to help them achieve their ambitions.
+Policy, Plan or Programme Objectives or requirements for other Policy, Plan or Programme Key Targets and Indicators relevant to plan and SA Key Message for the Plan LOCAL PROGRAM MES, PLANS AND STRATEGIES South Derbyshire Playing Pitch Strategy Contribute to increased participation in sport and physical activity by by improving the quality of outdoor playing pitches and sports facilities across South Derbyshire for adult and junior players. ensuring that there are sufficient outdoor playing pitches and sports facilities to meet current and anticipated future demand of adult and junior players. facilitating greater access to outdoor playing pitches and sports facilities for all population groups and areas of the District.
+Securing resources, and identify priorities for ongoing investment in playing pitches and outdoor sports facilities.
+Working in partnership with individual sports; clubs and community groups, to help them achieve their ambitions.
 Identifies a range of specific targets in respect of specific sites The Development Plan should set out policies to facilitate the improvement and protection of existing sport pitch and other leisure provision.
-MATERIAL ASSET ·s NATIONAL PROGE RAMMES, PLANS AND STRATEGIES Creating Growth, Cutting Carbon: Making Sustainable Local Transport Happen (2011) Sets out a vision is for a transport system that is an engine for economic growth, but one that is also greener and safer and improves quality of life in our communities.
+MATERIAL ASSET S NATIONAL PROGE AMMES, PLANS AND STRATEGIES Creating Growth, Cutting Carbon: Making Sustainable Local Transport Happen (2011) Sets out a vision is for a transport system that is an engine for economic growth, but one that is also greener and safer and improves quality of life in our communities.
 None Identified Ensure the Development Plan supports the delivery of safer and greener transport choice and improves the quality of life of local people.
+National Policy Statement for Transport Includes policy statements in respect of: Ports Airports (to be published) National networks sets out Government policy on different types of national infrastructure development, Ensure the Development Plan reflects and is consistent with policy statements where these are published.
 National Infrastructure Plan sets out the government's long-term plan to ensure that the government can deliver the investment required to meet the UK's infrastructure needs to 2020 and beyond: Objectives of the plan in respect of infrastructure delivery are as follows: meet current demand through the renewal of existing infrastructure: meet future demand: grow a global economy: address climate change and energy security Includes a range of specific targets across a number of sectors.
 Of these actions and targets in respect of consented Combined Cycle Gas Turbine Power Stations and the Lower Derwent Flood Risk Management scheme are relevant to south Derbyshire.
 The Plan should reflect government actions and targets in respect of these strategic infrastructure policies with the Development Plan supporting the timely delivery of nationally significant infrastructure provision.